What is an Exhibition?

 1940 – Messe Stuttgart was founded and was based in Killesberg (South West Germany) for more than 60 years.

 1947 – Establishment of Deutsche Messe (Hannover) on 16th August.
 This was an initiative of the British occupying forces in consultation with the commander-in-chief of the American zone.
-The objective was to get Germany back on its feet economically!
-After the war, Germany was characterized by physical devastation, industrial ruin and chronic food shortages.
+After the war the objective was to get Germany back on its feet economically!
 In order to show the world the kind of economic revival that entrepreneurs, workers and politicians were capable of jointly bringing about, the British military government decreed that the Germans were to organise a trade fair from 18th August to 7th September 1947.
 For, the victorious Western powers had decided that the only way for Germany to become economically self-reliant again would be through exporting its own goods.
 After 21 days resulting in the signing of 1,934 export deals worth $31.6 million, the "Hannover Export Fair" was deemed a success.

 1976 – The NEC (National Exhibition Centre) opened, hosting 125 trade and consumer exhibitions each year.
 The NEC is the biggest exhibition venue in the UK holding leading events such as PPMA, Interplas & MACH.

-2000 – ExCel (Exhibition Centre London) was opened in November, located between Canary Wharf and London City airport, since 2000 it’s held 3,500 events, including Ecobuild the UK’s largest construction event and Hotelympia the UK’s largest foodservice and hospitality exhibition.
-It is also planned to be used for the 2012 Olympic Games, such as boxing, weight lifting, judo, fencing etc.
+2000 – ExCel (Exhibition Centre London) was opened in November, located between Canary Wharf and London City airport, hosting 1,000s of events including Ecobuild the UK’s largest construction event and Hotelympia the UK’s largest foodservice and hospitality exhibition.
+It was also used for the 2012 Olympic Games, hosting boxing, weight lifting, judo, fencing etc.

 2006 – Prime Events Solutions Ltd was founded, helping UK companies get the most out of exhibiting offering a range of services such as, project management, advice as well as stand design & build.